jps2000/xsens_dot-velcro-holder/README.md

 c 2020 Johannes Peter Schramel, Veterinary University Vienna.
 Designed with Autodesk Fusion360
-Snap-in holder  for xsens dot IMU´s Use with 20mm velcro or rubber bands
+Snap-in holder  for xsens dot IMU´s Use with 20mm velcro or rubber bands The version with lugs contains additionally 4 holes for alternative mounting

 Print Parameters:
 Sliced with Cura for Ultimaker S5